 Follow-up

 All athletes with confirmed cardiac inflammation were appraised by experts in the field.
-Conventional risk-stratification included, maximal exercise stress testing, ambulatory holter monitor, prolonged arrhythmia monitoring for up to 2-weeks in certain cases and close surveillance by the club doctors and respective sports cardiologist.
-No athlete revealed significant impairment in functional and haemodynamic status on exercise testing and arrhythmia monitoring did not reveal any evidence of complex ventricular arrhythmia or myocardial ischaemia.
+Conventional risk-stratification included a maximal exercise stress test, ambulatory Holter monitor, prolonged arrhythmia monitoring for up to 2-weeks in certain cases, and close surveillance by the club doctors and respective sports cardiologist.
+None of the athletes revealed significant impairment in functional and haemodynamic status on exercise testing and arrhythmia monitoring did not reveal any evidence of complex ventricular arrhythmia or myocardial ischaemia.

 During a median follow up 270 days (IQR: 133-487 days), there were no adverse cardiac events among infected athletes in the entire cohort.
 All athletes identified with cardiac inflammation returned to play following conventional risk stratification tests and tailored exercise prescriptions without adverse events over a median follow up period of 479 days (IQR: 268-520 days).